DanCag/TOPOS_old_old/README.md

 ```
 tar xvf <compressed archive>
 ```
-(you should see new directories with compressed archives' names after doing this)
+(you should see new directories with same name of compressed archives after doing this)

 6. Create the conda environment: `conda env create -f ./topos.yml`
 7. Activate the environment `conda activate TOPOS`